kunegis/stu/README.md

 * Keep it simple:  Don't use fancy libraries or hip programming languages.
 Stu is written in plain C++11 with only standard libraries.
-* Have extensive unit test coverage.
+* Reliability:  Stu has extensive unit test coverage.
 All published versions pass 100% of unit tests.
 Stu has 500+ unit tests.
-All features and error paths are unit tested.
+All language features and error paths are unit tested.
 * Stability of the interface:  We follow Semantic Versioning (semver.org) in order to provide stable syntax and semantics.
 Stu files written now will still work in the future.